RamyaChinnadurai/rams.codes/content/pages/about.md

 socialImage: "/media/cover.jpg"
 ---

 A passionate full-stack web developer with 3+ years of experience in building the product from scratch.
-Had an in-depth knowledge in building the startup environment and be a core member in two startups.
+Had an in-depth knowledge in building the startup environment and being a core member in two startups.
 Currently working and building products that match my interest and passion.

 ![Ramya Chinnadurai, Full Stack web developer](/media/cover.jpg)